top of page

 Our standard program is a two-hour presentation, consisting of a 30-minute classroom activity, a 60-minute exhibit hall tour, and a 20-minute interpretive video, Confluence of Time and Courage: Portage at Great Falls.
 Advance reservations are required for every program.
 Cost per student is $2.00.
 We admit one teacher or chaperone free for every ten students.
 Additional adults pay the standard entrance fee, $8.00, but the Center accepts Federal Recreational Passes.

-To help rural schools traveling long distances, the Lewis & Clark Foundation offers admission scholarships for students coming from distances greater than 100 miles, during the off season of September through March.
-The Foundation also operates the Portage Cache Store, and is happy to accommodate students who may wish to purchase a memento of their trip, by sending in advance a list of popular items with prices (generally from $1 to $20).
+To help rural schools traveling long distances, the Lewis & Clark Foundation offers admission scholarships for students coming from distances greater than 100 miles during the off season of October through March.
+The Foundation also operates the Portage Cache Store and is happy to accommodate students who may wish to purchase a memento of their trip by sending in advance a list of popular items with prices (generally from $1 to $20).
 Contact the Foundation at 406-452-5661 for more information on either of these programs.

-Programs are offered Tuesday through Friday from September through April, and Monday through Friday in May and the first two weeks of June.
+Programs are offered Tuesday through Friday from September through June.
 Call the Interpretive Center at (406) 727-8733 to schedule your visit.
 Please schedule your visit at least two weeks in advance.
 Program spaces are available on a first-come, first-served basis.
 Be aware that tour spaces in May fill up rapidly.
 Please consider alternative months.

 Once your reservation is made, we will e-mail you: